iacoware/mocking-frameworks-or-manual-mocks/README.md

 # These are some of the concerns expressed during the presentation
 Q: But without a mocking framework you can't do outside-in TDD!
 A: Nope, not related.
-You can still do outside-in using manual mocks, I do!
+You can still do outside-in using manual fakes, I do!

-Q: The test using manual mocks is more opaque
+Q: The test using manual fakes is more opaque
 A: I respectfully disagree.
 Tests should not reveal implementation details but express an observable behavior, that's what makes refactoring sustainable

-Q: The tests that reuse a manual mocks are a little more coupled, meaning that if you make a mistake in the "InMemory..." fake implementation a bunch of tests will break
+Q: The tests that reuse a manual fakes are a little more coupled, meaning that if you make a mistake in the "InMemory..." fake implementation a bunch of tests will break
 A: Yes, that's true and it's a trade-off I'm willing to accept because it hasn't been a problem so far...

 Do you have a question or observation to make?
 Post an issue and I'll try to answer